 A 30-tooth chainring and a 32-tooth cassette gives a cadence of 59 rpm at 7 km/h, or with a 28-tooth chainring it’s 63 rpm.

 Mountain bike double cranksets also offer low gearing options (e.g., 26/39 or 28/42).
 However, MTB cranks have longer axles than road cranks to give more clearance for the frame due to the wider MTB tires.
 Such cranks therefore cause the chainline to be wider and so most road front derailleurs can’t swing out far enough to shift between the chainrings.
 In addition, some people find that riding with their feet wider apart doesn’t feel as natural as when using a narrower road crank.
 Some people do use MTB cranks on road bikes without any problems, but I don’t recommend it because super-compact road cranks do now exist.

 Due to the size of the large chainring on a super-compact crank (44-48 teeth), the teeth are not very high, and so it can be a problem to move the front derailleur low enough for crisp and reliable shifting.
 I recommend using some sort of chain guide to prevent derailments on all bikes, but this is even more important with this sort of setup.
 The most robust chain guide is the K Edge Cross Double XL (braze-on mount: Amazon or clamp-on mount: Amazon) and there is also the SRAM Chain Spotter (Amazon).

-If you prefer to watch videos than read text then GCN have tried to cover this topic in the following two videos.
-Unfortunately, I don’t think either video does a particularly good job at addressing the topic.
+Hopefully this page has given you an idea of how to choose appropriate gearing and the options that are available.
+There is also a good article at road.cc about methods to get lower than regular gearing on a road or gravel bike.
+If you prefer to watch videos than read text then GCN have tried to cover this topic in the following two videos; unfortunately, I don’t think either video does a particularly good job at addressing the topic.